gerardkok/puppet-hiera5_ldap/README.md

 ## Limitations

 This backend uses jruby-ldap instead of [net/ldap](https://rubygems.org/gems/net-ldap), because net/ldap requires Ruby 2.0 support, but that is not yet the default on a puppet 4/5 master.
-I intend to rewrite this to net/ldap once JRuby on a puppet 4/5 master becomes Ruby 2.0 compatible.
+I intend to rewrite this to net/ldap once JRuby on a puppet master becomes Ruby 2.0 compatible.

-One of the limitations of using jruby-ldap is that absence of StartTLS.
+One of the limitations of using jruby-ldap is the absence of StartTLS.

 Further limitations:
 - no unit tests to speak of (I have currently no idea how to test a custom hiera backend)